Harris Federation: Challenging Ofsted

 Harris educates about 2.5% of London school children, and considers itself experienced in increasing the social mobility of children of low income families.
 It has identified that these children do better with shorter Key Stage 3, and a three-year exam orientated Key stage 4. more colloquially this is spoken of as "three years to do their GCSE".
 Ofsted recognises that their GCSE results are outstanding but believes that the students are losing out on the wider Keystage 3 experience.
-The UK Office for Standards in Education, Children's Services and Skills (Ofsted) warned Harris, that schools that used the two plus thee method would lose their "Outstanding status".
+The UK Office for Standards in Education, Children's Services and Skills (Ofsted) warned Harris, that schools that used the two plus three method would lose their "Outstanding status".
 Harris instructed its 27 secondary academies to switch back to the three plus two model in July 2019.
 In many schools, this will have accommodation and staffing cost and they may not transition until September 2020.